 Have you ever wondered what happens to your waste, recyclables and organic materials after they are collected from your kerb?

-You can find out on one of our FREE community tours for the City of Unley residents.
+To find out, join a FREE community tour for City of Unley residents.

 These full-day tours are scheduled twice each year in April/May and October/November and are conducted by KESAB Environmental Solutions on behalf of the City of Unley.

-To register your interest in joining the next available tour please contact KESAB Environmental Solutions on (08) 8234 7255
+To register your interest for the next available tour please contact KESAB Environmental Solutions on 8234 7255.

 Visit the What to put in your 3 bins webpage for a list of common items.

 Do you have an item that is not listed?
 Visit the Which Bin website, type in your suburb and the item for disposal.
 You’ll find out which bin to use or alternative disposal methods.